Share This Article

 Jungkook gave K-pop its modern World Cup benchmark

-BTS member Jungkook gave K-pop its modern World Cup benchmark when he performed "Dreamers" at the 2022 opening ceremony in Qatar with Fahad Al-Kubaisi, as reported by NextShark.
+BTS member Jungkook gave K-pop its modern World Cup benchmark when he performed "Dreamers" at the 2022 opening ceremony in Qatar with Fahad Al-Kubaisi, according to FIFA's official tournament coverage.
 That reference point matters because Lisa is not entering empty space.
 She is following the one recent example fans already use to measure how FIFA-sized this opportunity can be.
 The difference now is scale.
 The 2026 tournament stretches across three host nations and 16 cities, so Lisa's appearance feels less like a one-off novelty and more like another proof point that K-pop has become part of the event's mainstream global programming.
+NBC Los Angeles also framed the June 12 show as part of a host-city identity showcase before the United States opener, which gives Lisa a more localized cultural brief than Jungkook carried in Qatar.

 What this means for Lisa and BLACKPINK

 For Lisa and BLACKPINK, the timing could not be cleaner.
 The group is already moving through an anniversary-heavy year, and Lisa's solo brand has stayed hot across music, fashion, and premium global stages.
 According to Korea JoongAng Daily, the Los Angeles ceremony is expected next month, which gives the story urgency instead of distant calendar filler.
 If the performance goes ahead as reported, Lisa gets one of the summer's most public-facing stages before a ball is even kicked.
+NBC Los Angeles reported that the opener begins 90 minutes before kickoff, which means her set lands in the tournament's first concentrated global TV window.
 That matters for BLACKPINK too.
 Every member has built enormous individual gravity, but the biggest wins still echo back to the group brand.
 A World Cup opener is not just another headline.
 It is the kind of mass-audience moment that can refresh Lisa's solo narrative and BLACKPINK's wider global prestige at the same time.